mjmlio/mjml/doc/components_2.md

 </mjml>
 ```

-The `MJML` engine will then replace your included files before starting
+The `MJML` engine will then include these files
-  the rendering process.
+  in the HTML file as it builds the HTML.